danielamariei/company-classification/README.md

   - After this, a search would be done for every alias/synonym and a hit generated when at least one of the names matches.
 - **Injection**: Some fields were injected with @Autowired.
 This should be replaced with Constructor Injection
 - **Precision/Recall**
-  - The current implementation for Lucene Strategy uses a `PhraseQuery` for searching an item in the index.
+  - The current implementation for Lucene Strategy uses a `PhraseQuery` for searching a company in the index.
   - This matches documents containing a particular sequence of terms and uses a slop factor to determine how many positions may occur between any two terms in the phrase and still be considered a match: https://lucene.apache.org/core/9_1_0/core/org/apache/lucene/search/package-summary.htm
   - This can further be improved by incorporating Fuzzy Queries that use Levenshtein distance: https://en.wikipedia.org/wiki/Levenshtein_distance